jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 II <http://en.wikipedia.org/wiki/FastTracker_2>`_.

 The use of a drum loop is chosen for a very specific reason.
-The ability to express occurances in time is a defining attribute of PythonScore, and percussion-based events are great for honing in on timing. *Do not get the wrong impression that PythonScore caters to 4/4 drum music, as this is far from the truth.*
+The ability to express occurences in time is a defining attribute of PythonScore, and percussion-based events are great for honing in on timing. *Do not get the wrong impression that PythonScore caters to 4/4 drum music, as this is far from the truth.*